 - Love Woolies – $55

 Barefoot Socks that Don’t Pinch Your Toes

 I am a huge fan of cozy socks both for lounging around and to wear with my boots.
 But I do not like socks that pinch my toes.
-Here is a list of toe socks and anatomical socks that allow for full toe splay you can keep warm in this cold season.
+Here is a list of toe socks and anatomical socks that allow for full toe splay so you can keep warm this cold season.
 These are socks you can wear with Correct Toes (inside the regular socks, outside the toe socks).
-For more on socks, read this Barefoot Guide to Socks.

 - Injinji $10-$20 – I love my wool toe socks from Injinji.
 They have both toe socks and anatomical socks and they are my personal favorite sock brand.

 - ToeToe – This is the only brand I haven’t tried personally, but they look great and I’ve heard good things.